Wang 600 Programmable Calculator Simulator

 Several peripheral/add-on devices are supported, in addition to the (normally) built-in printer and tape drive.
 These include:

-Online help is provided through clicking on the "ghost" Help button in the lower-right corner.
+Online help is provided through the "Help" menu.
 This includes help running in the simulator environment as well as standard operation and programming of the Wang 600.

 Printed output (builtin or OutputWriter) appears in separate, dedicated, windows.
 A menu on the window provides for Printing (to a real printer), Saving to a file, and "Tearing Off" (clearing window).